roysti10/lucasace/README.md

 Currently pursuing B.Tech in Computer Science at PES University Bangalore

-Intrested in Deep Learning, Computer Vision and any developer related projects
+Intrested in basically any developer related projects.

 Have a Look at my repos and maybe contribute as well! :smiley: